 FENG SHUI AND CRYSTALS: THE ART OF INTENTION

-14th Shamarpa Reliquary Building, Natural Bridge, Virginia (photo by Mark Ballogg)
+14th Shamarpa Reliquary Building, Natural Bridge, Virginia, by Poon Design (photo by Mark Ballogg)

 Feng Shui: Some call it philosophy.
 Some call it art or science.
 And some call it superstition.

 Crystals: Similar thing.
 Like horoscopes and fortune telling, some call the supposed energy from a rock either science or fantasy.

 Architecturally, Feng Shui is often referred to as the art of placement.
 And the use of crystals, gemstones and geodes in architectural design can contribute in various ways to the experience of a room.
 For both Feng Shui and crystals, I call it the art of intention.

 A Chinese philosophy dating back to 4000 BC, Feng Shui explores an enigmatic life force called Chi, and how it can bring harmony to one’s existence.
 With harmony and balance, one is then supported to achieve all that one wishes for, from love to wealth, from fame to health.
 (Yes, in Star Wars, Chi is simply called “The Force.”)

 Though the study of Feng Shui includes numerology, symbolism, and blessing ceremonies—just to name a few—most people know primarily of Feng Shui’s influence on the physical world, mostly interior design.
 Through the careful placement of furniture, curated pieces of décor, or the arrangement of walls, doors, windows and mirrors—the Chi can flourish, and in turn, dissipate negative energy.